Definition

 • IoT applications where sensors create events that then control real-world process steps, create business transactions or both.
 This is the fastest-growing application of reactive programming techniques, though not the traditional target.

-• Applications that gather status information from networks or data processing elements through inserted software agents that monitor activities or data elements.
+• Applications that gather status information from networks or data processing elements through inserted software agents to monitor activities or data elements.
 This is the first classic reactive programming application, but one converging with IoT.

 • Coordination between functional AWS Lambda cloud processing and back-end data center processing, where an event will trigger the execution of a back-end process.
 This facilitates some forms of hybrid cloud development.